 You have the right to photograph or record police activity in public spaces.
 Some secure government areas may be subject to certain limitations on photos and recording, and private property owners may also impose their own restrictions on their property.
 Police need a warrant to confiscate or view a private individual’s photographs or video and they may not delete a person’s data under any circumstances.
 Generally, police are allowed to order someone to stop taking photos or recording only if the person is doing so in a way that actually interferes with police activity.

-When you can, write down everything that you remember, including the officers’ badge and patrol car numbers and the agency they work for.
+When you can, write down everything you remember, including the officers’ badge and patrol car numbers and the agency they work for.
 Get contact information for witnesses.
 Take photographs of any injuries.
 Once you have all of this information, you can file a written complaint with the agency’s internal affairs division or a civilian complaint board.

 Your right to protest applies in any public space, but the government has varying levels of ability to apply viewpoint-neutral restrictions to expressive activities depending on the space.
 The First Amendment is at its strongest, and the government’s ability to apply limits its weakest, in protecting political speech in traditional public forums such as streets, sidewalks, parks and public areas of government buildings and the Utah Capitol.
 These forums are forever set aside as places where people are free to gather and freely express themselves, whether it is one person on a soapbox making a speech to people passing by or thousands of people marching down the street chanting.
 The government may impose time, place, and manner restrictions in these places, but any such restriction must serve a substantial government interest (like traffic safety), and be narrowly tailored to serve that interest.